kharrigian/semantic-shift-websci-2022/README.md

 ## Questions/Comments

 For any additional questions, please feel free to reach out.
 This repository has been translated from an internal research repository and as such may be subject to small bugs.
-If you find anything out of the ordinary, please consider submitting the pull-request.
+If you find anything out of the ordinary, please consider submitting a pull-request.

-From a personal perspective, this code-base is quite heavy due to the experimental procedures.
+From a personal perspective, this codebase is overly-heavy due to the experimental procedures.
 If you are simply interested in applying semantically-aware feature selection, it is probably more efficient to implement it from scratch (e.g., using the general algorithm above).